CBorowski-dev/docs-operaton-org/content/update/minor/74-to-75/wls.md

 ## Job Handler

 The interface of a {{< javadocref page="org/camunda/bpm/engine/impl/jobexecutor/JobHandler.html" text="Job Handler" >}} has changed to support multi-tenancy and separate the parsing of the configuration.

-# 7. Install the Camunda Archive
+# 7. Install the Operaton Archive

-Install the Camunda EAR, i.e., the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
+Install the Operaton EAR, i.e., the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.

 # 7. Install the Web Applications